PrinceTems/Smart-Converter/README.md

 Built with Html, Css, Javascript.

+it just a test to see the webpage responsive in smaller tablets.

-it converts numbers to any other format.
+it converts numbers to a desired given format.